lalvarez-lang/Payment/Readme.md

 GET /transaction/{id}: Queries the status of a transaction.

 Notes
-The database is in-memory to facilitate testing.
+The database is local Environment,Kafka on my local machine has restricted access by IP. but I generate all configuration for dev environment.